 This is why getting people who are suffering from bulimia into treatment is of utmost importance.
 Comprehensive and timely treatment can help to address both the physical symptoms and the mental health issues related to bulimia.

 Intervention and treatment not only help to rectify the harmful eating patterns but also provide crucial psychological support to manage co-occurring mental health disorders, ultimately reducing the risk of suicide.
 Thus, the need for empathy, understanding, and action cannot be overstated when it comes to addressing bulimia nervosa.

 Treatment At Asana Lodge

 There are many reasons why Asana Lodge is such a great place to undergo bulimia nervosa treatment.
-Our location in Towcester, Northamptonshire is close to the countryside, offering a peaceful, discreet place to recover.
+Our location in Towcester, Northamptonshire, is close to the countryside, offering a calm, peaceful, and private place to recover.
 We’ve worked hard to create a luxurious yet homely environment, so it doesn’t have the cold, clinical feel of a hospital.
-There are private rooms, but people are closely monitored to help prevent a relapse.
+There are private rooms available, but our guests are closely monitored to help prevent a relapse.

 While you stay at Asana Lodge, we take care of your physical and mental health.
-You can enjoy fitness sessions, yoga and other holistic activities, which can help you learn to look after your body.
+Aside from your personalised treatment programmes, there is also access to a host of holistic activities, which can help you learn how to look after your mind and body over the long term.
 You can choose a support group to attend with other residents, which will allow you to feel supported on your journey, and there are lots of workshops and other helpful activities to try.

 Sufferers of bulimia often have a dual diagnosis, which means they also suffer from an addiction or mental health condition.
 Our team are well versed in the Diagnostic and Statistical Manual of Mental Disorders, which allows them to diagnose additional conditions and find suitable treatments, whether it’s different types of therapy, detoxes, or prescription medication.